WICG/webmonetization/README.md

    Use the `<LinkOut>` component within your content like so:

    ```
-   <LinkOut href="https://openpayments.guide/">OpenPayments API</LinkOut>.
+   <LinkOut href="https://openpayments.guide/">OpenPayments API</LinkOut>
    ```

    If you do not want the external link icon to appear, you can set the `withIcon` prop to `false` like so:

    ```
-   <LinkOut href="https://openpayments.guide/" withIcon={false}>OpenPayments API</LinkOut>.
+   <LinkOut href="https://openpayments.guide/" withIcon={false}>OpenPayments API</LinkOut>
    ```

 5. `LargeImg` component

    Use this component if you have a diagram or image that is much larger than our available space and you would like users to view the full image in another tab.
 This adds a link to "View full image" with an external link indicator on the bottom right corner under the image.
 It takes in a `src` and `alt`, just like a normal `img` element.

    To use it, your docs page must be in `.mdx` format.
 Please change the format from `.md` to `.mdx` if necessary.
 All your existing markdown will still be supported without issue.
-Import the Tooltip component like so:
+Import the LargeImg component like so:

    ```
    import LargeImg from '/src/components/docs/LargeImg'